-Adelka Polak is the founder and Artistic Director of Sova Dance and Puppet Theatre.
+Adelka Polak is the founder and Artistic Director of Sova Dance and Puppet Theater.
 She is a dancer, puppeteer, mask-performer and movement director whose work has traveled to Denmark, Bulgaria, the Czech Republic, and Turkey.
 She worked with Squonk Opera who went “from junkyards to Broadway” and performed at Lincoln Center Outdoors and LaMama, E.T.C. with the Czechoslovak-American Marionette Theater of NYC.
 Ms. Polak was featured on CPTV’s “Spotlight on the Arts” with Masque Theatre in a segment nominated for a cultural Emmy in 2010 and produced by Ed Wierzbiecki.
 At the Ellen Stewart Theater she performed puppets from the Henson Workshop in an original devised production entitled “Crane: On Earth, In Sky” led by Heather Henson & Ty Defoe.
 The show returns in February 2018 to LaMama E.T.C.

-She guides children to develop artistic voices by the integration of nature and the performing arts, especially puppetry, in programs like Two Coyotes Wilderness School called “Wild Theater” integrates nature and the performing arts, inviting young participants to create an original story and production together.
-In another program that is based on her original performance “Tales from the Wild” where participants get to create their own imaginative depictions of the seasons in CT.
+Ms. Polak is a prolific teaching artist, going into classrooms to teach the arts & sciences through puppetry.
+A dynamic program that she co-created with Two Coyotes Wilderness School called “Wild Theater” integrates nature and the performing arts, inviting young participants to create an original story and production together.
+In another program that is based on her original performance “Tales from the Wild” students get to create their own imaginative depictions of the seasons in CT.
 She works as a Teaching Artist in Hartford, CT public schools, is on staff/faculty at Western Connecticut State University’s Theater Department, and taught Contemporary/Improvisational Dance at the Ridgefield Conservatory of Dance.
 She has a B.A. in Theater and Cultural Studies with honors from Chatham University in Pittsburgh, PA.